ddev/ddev-proxy-support/README.md

 Install this with `ddev get drud/ddev-proxy-support`

-It installs a docker-compose.proxy.yaml which adds proxy capabilities to DDEV v1.19.4+
+It installs a docker-compose.proxy.yaml and pre.Dockerfile.proxy-support which add proxy capabilities to DDEV v1.19.5+

 With this setup you should be able to use `webimage_extra_packages` against a proxy, and you should also be able to `ddev ssh` into the web container and use curl and see it using the proxy. `curl -v -I <target>` is a good test.
 See also the [tests](tests/test.bats).